ActivityWatch/docs/src/uninstalling.rst

 Simply uninstalling ActivityWatch does not remove any of the data that's been collected.

-To remove the data too, make sure to remove the data directories as well (see `directories`).
+To remove the data too, make sure to remove the data directories as well (see :doc:`directories`).